There is no provision for any form of consolidated filing or group loss relief in Vietnam.

 Transfer pricing documentation

-A taxpayer is exempt from preparing transfer pricing documentation (but not all other aspects of the Decree) if one of the following conditions is met:
+Under Decree 132, a taxpayer is exempt from preparing transfer pricing documentation (but not all other aspects of the Decree) if one of the following conditions is met:

 - has revenue below VND 50 billion and total value of related-party transactions below VND 30 billion in a tax period